 To experiment the operation of the soft robotic hand with integrated fluidic circuitry, the group programmed the hand in order to play the Nintendo Entertainment System (NES) Super Mario Bros. video game in real time using a controller.
 Figure 1 illustrates the setup used for fluidic actuation.
 All experiments were performed using Fluigent pressure controllers along with the corresponding software.
 Pressure controllers are connected to two reservoirs, which are connected to inputs of the fluidic hand.
 Note that in the paper Fluigent MFCS were used, but we now provide the Flow EZ, more compact, and permitting local control if needed.

 An input is kept at constant pressure (PSource = Ps) while the second input is dynamically regulated for actuating the hand (PGate = Pg) (figure below).
-Pneumatic experiments are performed by running a custom script via the Fluigent MAESFLO software and Fluigent script module to dynamically regulate the Pg input while maintaining a constant Ps.
+Pneumatic experiments are performed by running a custom script via the Fluigent MAESFLO software (now OxyGEN) and Fluigent script module to dynamically regulate the Pg input while maintaining a constant Ps.
 The soft robotic hand is fixed in place using a clamp, while the base of each fingertip is affixed to the corresponding NES controller button.

 In this work, a constant Ps input of 18.5 kPa is used, allowing for four Pg states: (i) Pg,Off ≤ 5 kPa, none of the buttons are pressed—Mario is immobile (Fig. 3 i); (ii) Pg,Low ≥ 20 kPa, the right button of the D-pad is pressed—Mario walks (Fig. 3 i); (iii) Pg,Medium ≥ 40 kPa, the B button is also pressed—Mario runs (Fig. 3 iii); and (iv) Pg,High ≥ 60 kPa, all of the buttons are pressed—Mario jumps (Fig. 3 iv)1.
 It is possible to observe fast response time and high pressure stability for all states.